Bilateral relations

 Malaysia and Australia recognise the importance of innovation to create modern and dynamic economies.
 Malaysia is growing its supportive, flexible environment for emerging businesses and Australia has a world-class research system and outward-looking and creative businesses that are ready to collaborate internationally.

 A current top priority is addressing irreversible climate change by decarbonising our economies - both governments have committed to net zero by 2050.
-We are sharing expertise on hydrogen, energy storage solutions, green shipping, carbon capture, utilisation and storage, and measurement, reporting and verification of emissions.
-Examples of practical cooperation include: a March 2023 visit to Australia by senior-level executives from some of Malaysia's top energy companies to explore opportunities to expand and deepen our cooperation on the green economy and the energy transition; Petronas Gentari's recent investment in Australia's renewable energy market; and a technical exchange on decarbonisation of Malaysia's maritime industry.
+We are sharing expertise on energy storage solutions, green shipping and carbon capture, utilisation and storage.
+Our practical cooperation includes: an Austrade-led Australian delegation visit to Malaysia in June 2025 to identify new opportunities in the green economy and attend the 2025 Energy Asia Conference in Kuala Lumpur, which featured the Australian Energy Innovation Showcase, university partnerships for energy literacy and tailored business-matching sessions.

 We continue to grow our health cooperation, including through collaboration between Malaysia's Ministry of Health and Ministry of Science, Innovation and Technology and Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO) on vaccine R&D and genomic sequencing.
 There is also continued cooperation to address regional health challenges through the Australian Government's Partnerships for a Healthy Region initiative.